 - Start in a tabletop position on all fours with shoulders over your wrists and knees under your hips.
 Untuck your feet.

 - Slide your left knee up to your left hand, and bring the left foot across your body to rest between your right hand and right knee.

 - Turn the left hip outward so the inner thigh faces up, and outer thigh faces down.

 - Extend toes of right foot back as far as possible, releasing hips toward the floor as you do so.

 - Rest hands a few inches in front of the bent leg, using your upper body to help square the hips straight forward.

 - Hold the posture, inhaling as you lengthen the chest forward, and exhaling as you sink the hips closer to the floor.

 - Hold for 60 – 120 seconds.
 Repeat both sides.

 - Pigeon is often too difficult for men who have no yoga experience, so it’s a much better idea to start off with a reclined figure 4.
-This stretch has almost identical benefits, but it’s much more appropriate for men who have tight hips or who haven’t done yoga before.
+This stretch has almost identical benefits, but it’s much more appropriate for men’s beginner yoga, where people may have tight hips or who haven’t done yoga before.
 To do a figure 4, lie on your back and cross your right ankle over your left thigh.
 Grab the back of your left thigh with both hands, and slowly bring your thigh toward your body until you feel a stretch.
 Focus on external rotation of the right hip here by turning your knee to face out.
 Avoid pressing your right knee forward.
 Make sure to do both sides.

 - If you want to practice pigeon, the other modification is to use a prop under your hip, to bring the ground higher up.
 You can use a pillow, a folded blanket, or a sweatshirt for this.
 Simply place the prop under the front thigh, allowing your hips to rest a few inches higher off the ground.